iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_get_expiry_time(qdb_handle_t handle, const char * alias, qdb_time_t * expiry_time)

-    Retrives the expiry time of an existing :term:`entry`.
+    Retrieves the expiry time of an existing :term:`entry`.
 A value of zero means the entry never expires.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).

     :param handle: An initialized handle (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`)
     :type handle: qdb_handle_t
-    :param alias: A pointer to a null terminated string representing the entry's alias to delete.
+    :param alias: A pointer to a null terminated string representing the entry's alias for which the expiry must be get.
     :type alias: const char *
     :param expiry_time: A pointer to a qdb_time_t that will receive the absolute expiry time.
     :type expiry_time: :c:type:`qdb_time_t` *